 Your game can inquire about which controllers are connected, or it can be notified when controllers connect or disconnect.
 Typically, most games use notifications so that they can provide the proper in-game experience to the player.
 When a controller is connected, you use the notification’s controller object to obtain an object that represents the physical controller.
 When a controller is disconnected, you usually pause the gameplay and switch back to the default controls.

 When adding controller support to your game, focus on how the player interacts with the game controller to play your game.
 If your game is being played on an iOS device with a formfitting controller, also decide whether the touchscreen and motion controls should also be available to the player.
 When a game is being played with a standalone controller, these options are not available to you.
 This means you may need to design multiple ways for your game to be played, depending on the feature set that is available.
 For best results, you should test your gameplay on multiple controllers.

 Although the control layouts are defined by Apple, different devices may have small variations in style.
 For example, a controller designed for an adult may differ from one designed for a child’s smaller hands.
 You do not need to worry about these small differences in physical layout.
 Instead, focus on supporting one of the control profiles provided by the Game Controller framework.
-Two controller profiles are available:
+A few controller profiles are available: